 A sense of entitlement is perhaps the greatest challenge to motivation.
 Many candidates may be basing their attitude around how previous selections have been made.
 However, this ignores the possibility of a panel changing its approach to be more in line with the criteria, without any official notification.
 Furthermore a given policy is difficult to rely on particularly in the civil and public sector, when interviews are conducted centrally and often in Dublin.
 Panels can vary greatly under these guidelines and are especially difficult to predict.

 The most workable policy is to read the criteria and prepare answers that demonstrate your abilities under each one.
 Experience can be utilised in this capacity, but more from an empirical perspective.
-For example, because of my experience across the sections and all of the technological developments made in this time I am well equipped to lead the organisation through this next round of change.
-This employs you experience and shows the benefits of it, rather than just listing a figure.
+For example:

 There are no guarantees in the interview process.
-We have seen panels reject every candidate they interviewed for a particular role as nobody met the criteria in many situations.
+We have seen panels reject every candidate they interviewed for a particular role as nobody satisfied the criteria.
 Do not rest of your longevity, but spend time making the case for the benefits of it, coupled with you other abilities and ensure you demonstrate yourself as the best candidate for the job.

 As a professional coach, mentor and facilitator Ciaran has a passionate interest in developing competencies at all workplace levels but particularly in first-line and mid-level managers.
 His well-developed skills in coaching and his unique approach gains the confidence of clients and supports them towards significant development.